amzanggit/ReceiptProcessor/README.md

    ``` bash
    go mod init your_project_name
    ```
-      This command initializes a go.mod file to manage your project's dependencies.

 3. **Install Dependencies**: Use the following command to download and install the project's dependencies:
    ``` bash
    go mod tidy